mtoensing/simpletoc/readme.txt

 * Designed for Gutenberg.
 * Style SimpleTOC with Gutenberg's native group styling options.
 * Inherits the style of your theme.
+* Customize list style: ordered, bullets or nothing at all.
 * Translated in [multiple languages](https://translate.wordpress.org/projects/wp-plugins/simpletoc/).
 Including German, Japanese, Chinese (Taiwan), Dutch, Brazilian Portuguese, French, Spanish and Latvia.

 = Customization =